Ursamenux/mrchromebox-website/docs/getting-started.md

 :::

 ::: warning IMPORTANT
-If your device is currently managed/enrolled by a organization (such as a school or employer), then you do not own the device, and you should not be modifying it in any way without direct, express, written permission.
+If your device is currently managed/enrolled by an organization (such as a school or employer), then you do not own the device, and you should not be modifying it in any way without direct, express, written permission.
 :::

 ## Prerequisites

-* An x86_86 (Intel/AMD) architecture device -- ARM-based devices are not supported
+* An x86_64 (Intel/AMD) architecture device -- ARM-based devices are not supported
 * The device's Hardware ID (HWID) / ChromeOS board name
     * The device's HWID can be found at the bottom of the Recovery Mode and Developer Mode screens, as well as by going to `chrome://system` in the browser and searching for `HWID`
 * To actually own the Chromebook -- devices managed by a school or company generally are locked down and cannot be switched to Developer Mode